-Once you write the final paragraph of a formal letter, you may feel like you're done and can move on to proofreading.
-But just as there is a style to how to address someone in a formal letter and for the letter's overall format, there are also guidelines in place for how to sign off.
+Once you write the final paragraph of a formal letter, you may feel like you're finished and can move on to proofreading.
+But just as there are rules about how to address someone in a formal letter, there are also guidelines in place for how to sign off.

 Formal Letter Closing Examples

 The following options are all good ways to close a formal letter:

 - All the best

 - Respectfully yours

 - Yours respectfully

 - Yours sincerely